ebdrup/json-schema-benchmark/reports/revalidator-side-effects.md

 ```

 # Side-effect on schema
-[`revalidator`](https://github.com/flatiron/revalidator) had a side-effect on (altered the original) schema in the test `validation of URIs, a valid protocol-relative URI`
+[`revalidator`](https://github.com/flatiron/revalidator) had a side-effect on (altered the original) schema in the test `validation of URIs, an invalid protocol-relative URI Reference`
 ## Original schema
 ```js
 {